 Friday, December 17, 2021, 7:00 PM

 305 S. 1st St., Waterford, WI 53185

-Sunday, December 2, 2018, 3:00 PM
+Sunday, December 19, 2021, 3:00 PM

 CAS’s associate conductor and board member Patricia Badger recalls, “One time I was eating breakfast at Frank’s Diner in Kenosha.
-And what should be blasting away but Lessons and Carols all the way from England!
+What should be blasting away but Lessons and Carols all the way from England!
 Everyone was ecstatic and singing along on the carols.
 And I thought to myself: I’m sure someone somewhere in England is seated in a pub, singing right along with me.
 The universal found me; that’s the spirit of Lessons and Carols.”

 Funding for this season has been allocated from the Vonnie and Maglona Jones Fund, and the Unrestricted Fund within the Racine Community Foundation.
 This season was supported in part by a grant from the Wisconsin Arts Board with funds from the State of Wisconsin and the National Endowment for the Arts.